 How To Do The Vertigo Effect

-Create A Panorama: First, you will have to create a panorama of your subject using your wide angle lens.
-Set up your camera on a tripod and make sure that it is stable.
-Next, frame your shot so that the subject fills about one-third of the frame horizontally, then take a shot.
+Set up your camera on a tripod and make sure that it is stable; next, frame your shot so that the subject fills about one-third of the frame horizontally, then take a shot.

 Take another shot at a higher height, filling about two-thirds of the frame vertically, and then take another one at full height.
 Take as many shots as you need until you get a complete panorama from horizon to horizon.